 What is an SDK (aka Mobile SDK)?

 An SDK is a document whose purpose is to guide a mobile developer on how to modify the source code of a mobile application in order to implement a feature or connect to some service via APIs.
-There is nothing automated about an SDK, because an SDK is nothing more than a toolkit….SDKs are not real unless mobile developers actually implement the SDK in their Android and iOS apps (and that means changing the code).
+There is nothing automated about an SDK, because an SDK is nothing more than a toolkit….SDKs are not real unless mobile developers actually implement the functionality in their Android and iOS apps (and that means changing the code).
 Now that we covered what an SDK is, let’s discuss what SDK is NOT:

 - An SDK is not a product